microchip-pic-avr-examples/pic16f18076-rw-external-memory-mplab-mcc/README.md

     return RDSR;
 }
 ```
-This function sends the RDSR_OPCODE through the MSSP and returns the status register.
+The STATUS register in the EEPROM device is used to check the status after a write enable command and after any write.
+This function sends the RDSR_OPCODE through the MSSP and returns the STATUS register.
 It's polled automatically in eepromWriteEnable() to check for a successful write enable operation and polled after every write operation for the completion of that operation.
-This instruction may be bypassed in favor of a 5 ms delay between write operations, however polling the STATUS register will always be either quicker or equal to the 5 ms delay.
+This instruction may be bypassed in favor of a 5 ms delay between write operations, however polling the STATUS register will always be either quicker or approximately equal in time to the 5 ms delay.

 #### eepromWriteByte()
 ```C